-- Turn the disc player on and load it with at least one disc.
-See "LOAD CD" listed previously in this section for more information. - Check to see that the disc changer is not in song list mode.
+- Turn the CD player on and load it with at least one CD.
+See "LOAD CD" listed previously in this section for more information. - Check to see that the CD changer is not in song list mode.
 S-LIST should not appear in the display.
-If S-LIST is present, press the SONG LIST button to turn it off. - Select the desired disc by pressing the numbered pushbutton and then use the SEEK SCAN right arrow button to locate the track that you want to save.
+If S-LIST is present, press the SONG LIST button to turn it off.

+- Select the desired CD by pressing the numbered pushbutton and then use the SEEK SCAN right arrow button to locate the track that you want to save.
 The track will begin to play. - 4.
-Press and hold the SONG LIST button for two or more seconds to save the track into memory.
+Press and hold the SONG LIST button to save the track into memory.
 When SONG LIST is pressed a beep will be heard immediately.
-After two seconds of pressing SONG LIST continuously, two beeps will sound to confirm that the track has been saved. - 5.
+After two seconds of continuously pressing SONG LIST, two beeps will sound to confirm that the track has been saved. - 5.
 Repeat Steps 3 and 4 for saving other selections.

-If you attempt to save more than 20 selections, S-LIST FULL will appear on the display.
+S-LIST FULL will appear on the display if you try to save more than 20 selections.